 One of the highlights of the tour is a visit to the Abbey of Mont Saint-Michel, which perches upon a great, isolated granite cone rising from the Bay of Mont Saint-Michel, the sands of which are bared at low tide.
 There are quicksands here from which, according to a depiction in the Bayeux Tapestry, Harold Godwin saved some Norman soldiers.
 Believed by the Celts to be a resting place to which the departed were ferried on an invisible boat, it became the site of a hermitage after an apparition of St Michael to St Aubert, Bishop of Avranches (708).
 A Carolingian church was built in the 10th century, followed by a Romanesque basilica in the 17th century.
 Count Richard I of Normandy established a Benedictine Abbey here in 966 and it became a major seat of learning in the 11th century.
 It was progressively fortified in the Middle Ages.
 We shall visit the small village below the Mount and then participate in a tour of the Abbey, visiting its church, refectory, ancient scriptorium, and cloister.

 We return to Dinan in the early afternoon, for some time at leisure.
 The centre of town is dominated by an impressive castle and surrounded by ramparts.
 The 2700 metres of ramparts once protected the medieval citadel, which spread over thirty hectares.
 The ramparts were built in the 13th century when Dinan became a duchy and were continually improved until the Wars of Religion of the 16th century, after which they lost their defensive role.
 You may wish to take a lovely circular walk along the ramparts, starting from the castle.
-Tonight we enjoy an evening farewell meal in a local restaurant.
+Tonight we enjoy a farewell dinner in a local restaurant.
 (Overnight Dinan) BD

-Day 21: Friday 21 September, Dinan – Paris (tour ends)
+Day 21: Friday 21 September, Dinan – Paris.
+Tour Ends.

 - Transfer to Paris CDG airport